-- Select check boxes next to virtual hard disks that you want to restore.
+- In the Disk mapping list, select virtual disks that you want to restore.

-If you use storage profiles in the virtual environment, Veeam Backup & Replication will display information about storage profiles in the Select Datastore window.
-You can select a datastore associated with the necessary storage profile.
+If you use storage policies in the virtual environment, Veeam Backup & Replication displays information about storage policies in the Select Datastore window.
+You can select a datastore associated with the necessary storage policy.

 - Veeam Backup & Replication preserves the format of the restored virtual hard disks.
-To change disk format, select the required option from the Restore disks list — same as original, thin, thick lazy zeroed or thick eager zeroed.
-For more information about disk types, see https://pubs.vmware.com/vsphere-60/topic/com.vmware.vsphere.html.hostclient.doc/GUID-4C0F4D73-82F2-4B81-8AA7-1DD752A8A5AC.html.
+To change disk format, select the required option from the Restore disk type drop-down list.
+For more information about disk types, see VMware Docs.

 Disk format change is supported only for VMs with Virtual Hardware version 7 or later.

-- [For hard disk restore to the original location and with original format] Select the Quick rollback check box if you want to use incremental restore for the VM disk.
-Veeam Backup & Replication will query CBT to get data blocks that are necessary to revert the VM disk to an earlier point in time, and will restore only these data blocks from the backup.
-Quick rollback significantly reduces the restore time and has little impact on the production environment.
+- [For disk restore to the original location and with original format] Select the Quick rollback check box if you want to use incremental restore for the VM disk.
+For more information on quick rollback, its requirements and limitations, see Quick Rollback.

 It is recommended that you enable this option if you restore a VM disk after a problem that occurred at the level of the VM guest OS: for example, there has been an application error or a user has accidentally deleted a file on the VM guest OS.
 Do not enable this option if the problem has occurred at the VM hardware level, storage level or due to a power loss.